 consent form

-Please use the information I am providing in the following way:
+Note that the information you provide will be used in the following way:

-Choose one.

 Anonymous

-If you choose this box, your views may be used in public reports or materials or in the report back on current state in the workshop.
+Your views may be used in A4’s reports or materials.
 Your views will be de‑identified.
 De-identified means we will remove names and any information that would identify you or another person.
 Anyone reading the material would not know that it is about a specific person.
 We might quote all or part of what you tell us.
 We may also turn what you tell us into a story.

 Using your information in a de-identified way will help to give the community an understanding about your experiences without identifying you.

-Public

-Your views may be referenced in public reports or materials or in the report back on current state in the workshop.
-Names and other identifying details about you or another person may be included.
-We might quote all or part of what you tell us.
-We may also turn what you tell us into a story.

-Restricted

-If you choose this box, we will not publish your views in any format.
-We will not refer to the information you have shared with the NDIS Review in any public reports or materials or in the report back on current state in the workshop.

-Unsure

-You might be worried about giving your personal information, or someone else’s personal information, to the NDIS Review.
-If you choose this box you agree for us to contact you to talk about your options.

 Please tick the boxes below to show you agree.

 If you do not agree, leave the box blank.

 I have read and understand this privacy notice.
-You can collect, use and share the personal information (including sensitive information) I provide you as part of the NDIS Review as I have agreed above.
+You can collect my personal information (including sensitive information) and use and share the information in a de-identified form as I have agreed above.

 If applicable - I have received permission from other people whose personal information I have provided in this survey.

 A4 can use information I share in the survey for their policy and advocacy work.
 Direct quotes may be used but all information will be de-identified.